 Our last stop was the sweetcorn.
 To get to these, we had to go past the pumpkin patch.
 I can’t wait to go back and pick our own pumpkin this year.
 They already looked amazing, with still another month to go before harvesting – and look at that view!
 Being on top of a hill means you can see for miles.
 It even made my mum start singing The Carpenters ‘On top of the world’ as we walked.

-Today was the first day of picking for the sweetcorn so it was hard to find any that were ready but we found a couple each and that was all we needed, so after those we headed back to the farm shop to pay.
+Today was the first day of picking for the sweetcorn so it was hard to find any that were ready but we found a couple each and that was all we needed, so after those, we headed back to the farm shop to pay.
 I’ll admit I was a bit nervous at how much it was going to come to..
-It’s not like at the supermarket where you have everything labeled clearly and if its too much you can put it back, once you’ve picked it, you’ve got to buy it, but I was pleasantly surprised so I treated my self to a freshly picked sunflower too.
+It’s not like at the supermarket where you have everything labelled clearly and if it’s too much you can put it back, once you’ve picked it, you’ve got to buy it, but I was pleasantly surprised so I treated my self to a freshly picked sunflower too.

 Hill Farm is open Tuesday to Sunday and bank holiday Mondays between June and October.
 They have toilets available including disabled facilities.
 In the shop, along with the fresh ready picked and ‘pick your own’ produce you can also purchase jams made from their own farm fruit, honey from their own bees, and flowers.
 They also stock some local brought in produce such as fresh farm meats (lamb and beef) delicious apple juice, oils and dressings, chutneys and marmalades and popcorn.
 Entry is free and coach parties are welcome with prior warning.
 The farm entrance is situated on Oundle Road, 300m west of the Alwalton/Chesterton A1 flyover.

-We all had a lovely afternoon out and were very impressed by the friendliness of the staff.
+We all had a lovely afternoon out and were very impressed with the friendliness of the staff.
 I’m glad I can cross this one off my 100 things list now too.
 Hill Farm is definitely MessyBlog approved.

 *I received no form of sponsorship or payment for this post.
 I just like to share local things that I have enjoyed so that others can too.
 If you feel the same, please share this post.
 Thanks. *